robin277t/CV/README.md

 - Attended the highly competitive accelerator program Founders Factory in 2020.

-- Built a 3D product configurator/visualiser for our website using React/Redux, Playcanvas, and CAD/CGI software allowing live customisation by users.
+- Built a 3D product configurator/visualiser for our website using React/Redux, Playcanvas, and Computer-Aided Design(CAD) + Computer-Generated Imagery (CGI) software allowing live customisation by users.
 Included significant UX and UI design R&D.

 - Worked closely with manufacturers to increase efficiency using bespoked CAD & management software, reducing our costs by >15%, which they have since adopted across all clients.

 - Proud to have been a design-led company with very strong, research-based internal processes.
 Sadly, we didn’t survive the cost of living crisis - * *please note that digital assets were sold off and don’t fully represent the original 2016-2022 mission.*